brayvid/soap/README.md

 - <s>Navigation bar</s>
 - <s>Table of politicians with sort, filter and search capability</s>
 - <s>Click on a word to see ranking of politicians with respect to that word</s>
-- User login, demographics
+- Word cloud
 - Ranked choice voting system
-- Security so you can't add votes indefinitely
-- Public vs logged-in view
-- Word cloud
 - Comparison between two or more politicians
-- Locality aware
+- Locality aware - federal, state, local
 - Universe of words
 - Valence of words
 - Definitions of words